AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 the value of the gradient of the solution normal to the boundary (e.g. it would hold dphi/dx on both the low and high facees in the x-direction).

-If there are no inhomogeneous Dirichlet or Neumann boundaries we can pass :cpp:`nullptr` instead of a MultiFab.
+If the boundary conditions contain no inhomogeneous Dirichlet or Neumann boundaries, we can pass :cpp:`nullptr` instead of a MultiFab.

 We can use the solution array itself to hold these values;